mgaitan/vagrant-django-postgis-base/README.md

 * virtualenv and virtualenvwrapper
 * a pip download cache pre-seeded with Django, more or less current dependencies of Preciosa and various other common packages
 * git (sometimes required for pip dependencies that aren't in PyPI)
-* Node.js, CoffeeScript and LESS

 This box will successfully build from a vanilla precise32 base box, but using vagrant-django-base instead will skip some of the time-consuming initial setup.

 Build instructions
 ------------------

-Optionally - Edit `./install.sh` and enter your locale and country code.
-Default is `es_AR-UTF-8` and `ar`
+Optionally - Edit `./install.sh` and enter your locale and country code

 To generate the .box file: